nob-islan/documents/docs/mkdocs/first-mkdocs.md

     - media: "(prefers-color-scheme: light)"
       scheme: default
       primary: indigo # Used for the header, the sidebar, text links, and so on
-      accent: blue # Used to denote elements that can be interacted with, e.g. hovered links, and so on
+      accent: indigo # Used to denote elements that can be interacted with, e.g. hovered links, and so on
       toggle:
         icon: material/weather-night
         name: Switch to dark mode
     # Palette toggle for dark mode
     - media: "(prefers-color-scheme: dark)"
       scheme: slate
-      primary: deep purple
+      primary: black
       accent: deep purple
       toggle:
         icon: material/weather-sunny